divysaxena24/To-do-App/README.md

 # To-do-App
-This repo consist of code for making a todo app using React.js
+This repo consist of code for making a todo app using Doms Manipulation
 <br>
-Author - Divya Saxena
+Author - Divya Saxena(CSE)